The Cavendish Hotel: History

 There is reference of a hotel operating in the site under the name of "Miller's Hotel" from the early 1800s.
 However, the hotel was renamed "The Cavendish" in 1836.
 In 1902, Rosa Lewis bought The Cavendish and put her husband Excelsior Tyrel Chiney Lewis and his sister Laura in charge.
-By 1904, though, the hotel was not going very well: debts spiralled out of control, Excelsior was having a drinking problem and, therefore, Rosa decided to throw them out and divorce her husband.
+By 1904, though, the hotel was not going very well: debts spiralled out of control and Excelsior was having a drinking problem; therefore, Rosa decided to divorce him and throw him and Laura out.

 Once divorced, Rosa took charge of the hotel and expanded it greatly.
 The reform meant turning four buildings into one and by then, the hotel had over one hundred rooms.
 During those times, Rosa Lewis cooked regularly for major figures of the times, who were delighted by her cooking and her hospitality.
 Some of them were King Edward VII, Lord Northcliffe, Lord Kitchener, and the Duke of Windsor.

 During World War I, Rosa Lewis decided to turn The Cavendish into a "social first aid centre" for servicemen, which she did again for World War II.
-On 15 May 1941, the hotel was badly damaged by a Nazi air raid.
+On 15 May 1941, the hotel was badly damaged by a German air raid.
 Rosa was in the building at the time, but she was not injured.

 Despite the bombing, the hotel carried on.
 In 1944, Rosa Lewis became ill and had to go to a nursing home, leaving her friend Edith Jeffrey in charge of the hotel, which was already showing some signs of decline.
 She eventually returned to the hotel where Edith took care of her, until she died on 28 November 1952, at the age of 85.

 For another ten years, Edith Jeffrey continued to run the hotel, then in a state of decline, until her own death.
 In June 1962, the old Cavendish Hotel finally closed its doors.
 The decision to demolish the old hotel completely was seen as a deeply upsetting act of vandalism by those who had loved it.

 The new Cavendish Hotel, completely re-built and bearing no relation at all to its magnificent predecessor, opened its doors in July 1966.
+Writing of Rosa Lewis in one of his memoirs, Alistair McAlpine noted: "In the 1960s, my family rebuilt her hotel in Jermyn Street."

 The 1970s BBC series The Duchess of Duke Street was a fictional adaptation with elements taken from the hotel, Rosa Lewis and her husband's story.